 Solidification/stabilization is the process of physically solidifying a sludge or liquid waste.
 The process involves mixing solidification media into a waste to absorb residual free liquids.
 At the current time, the only solidification agent used at EQFL is sawdust from unadulterated wood.
 EQFL may, in the future, use other solidification agents such as fly ash, kiln dust or cement on a case-by-case basis.
 If included as a condition of the facility permit, EQ will provide notifications to FDEP when solidification agents other than sawdust will be used.
-Notifications will be provided to the Department 14 days prior to the use of alternative these agents, according to the schedule specified in the facility permit.
+Notifications will be provided to the Department 14 days prior to the use of alternative agents.